yatinnargotra/TE_EnTC_Sem1_Practicals/README.md

 ## Announcements👐
 There are many unfinished articles in this repo.
 Feel free to contribute or create the issue.
 Only FJP has been Finished.
-Working on DBMS.
+Working on DBMS codes for reference viva questions have been updated.

 #### Note:
      This repo is for educational purposes only.
 If you are going to contribute, don't do symbolic  contribution.